5 Ways to Wow Your Kids in Fredericksburg This Spring FEB 12 2019

 - Teach Them to Two-Step at Luckenbach Texas – Let’s face it, any kid who’s in, from, or visits Texas needs to learn how to Texas Two-Step.
 Made famous by Waylon, Willie and the Boys, Luckenbach Texas is the perfect spot for the whole family to dance.
 Enjoy live music 364 days of the year, let the kids play under the old oak trees or dance the night away in the dance hall during weekend shows.

 Insider tip: Catch the daily picker’s circles at 1:00 p.m. and 5:00 p.m. beneath the ancient oak trees for some great local tunes.

-- National Museum of the Pacific War- The National Museum of the Pacific War is the only museum dedicated to the battles of the Pacific Theater during WWII, where you’ll find interactive exhibits for adults and kids alike.
-The museum, and all of its hands-on exhibits (and cold AC), can be explored for an entire afternoon; and experience a battle reenactment at the Pacific Combat Zone on Saturday and Sunday, March 10 and 11.
+- National Museum of the Pacific War – The National Museum of the Pacific War is the only museum dedicated to the battles of the Pacific Theater during WWII, where you’ll find interactive exhibits for adults and kids alike.
+The museum, and all of its hands-on exhibits (and cool AC), can be explored for an entire afternoon; and experience a battle reenactment at the Pacific Combat Zone on Saturday and Sunday, March 9 and 10.

 - Fort Martin Scott- Explore one of the first frontier Army forts in Texas at Fort Martin Scott, located just beyond downtown Fredericksburg.
-The pre-Civil War military outpost offers free self-guided walking tours daily and is home to special events throughout the year- like a Frontier Day Celebration and Texas History Day Celebration.
+The pre-Civil War military outpost offers free self-guided walking tours daily and is home to special events throughout the year – like Fort Martin Scott Days and An Evening at Old Fort Martin Scott.

-Insider tip: Arrive early!
+Insider tip: Before you head out to Enchanted Rock, reserve your “Save the Day Pass” up to 30 days before arrival, so that you can avoid lines and be guaranteed a spot in the park.
 Spring is a popular time to visit Enchanted Rock which may result in long lines or park closure due to the park reaching parking capacity.